CarlTBarnes/AT-Sort-Report/README.md

 Reports made using the Designer will usually have the controls in a somewhat random order.
  This tool will let you sort them by the Y and X so they are in the order they paint on the Report.
- This makes it easier to understand the code and use the Tab Order Assistant.
+ This makes it easier to understand the code and use the Tab Order Assistant (TOA).

 ____
 ##ClarionLive Connect!